DevExpress-Examples/XAF_How-to-get-role-code-from-the-UI/Readme.md

 # XAF - Generate Database Updater Code for Security Roles Created in Application UI in Development Environment

 An XAF test environment usually uses a non-production database.
 Developers often populate such databases with initial security roles.
-They use runtime administrative UI for that purpose, since the visual approach is often faster than writing code, especially for [complex permissions with criteria](https://docs.devexpress.com/eXpressAppFramework/113366/data-security-and-safety/security-system#architecture).
+They use a runtime administrative UI to do this since the visual approach is often faster than writing code, especially for [complex permissions with criteria](https://docs.devexpress.com/eXpressAppFramework/113366/data-security-and-safety/security-system#architecture).
 At some point, developers may need to transfer role data to production databases on customer sites.

 This example relies on standard XAF mechanisms that help you seed initial data in databases: [ModuleUpdater](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.Updating.ModuleUpdater) API and [DBUpdater](https://docs.devexpress.com/eXpressAppFramework/113239/deployment/deployment-tutorial/application-update#update-a-database-dbupdater-tool)  tool.

-The transfer mechanism suggested in this solution works in the following manner.
-You embed controllers from this example into your test application.
-These embedded controllers can analyze database content and generate `ModuleUpdater` code for required roles.
+The transfer mechanism suggested in this solution works as follows: you embed controllers from this example into your test application, and these embedded controllers can analyze database content and generate `ModuleUpdater` code for required roles.
 You can then copy and paste this code into your production project's `ModuleUpdater` descendant.
 Use the standard `DBUpdater` tool to seed data in the database.

 The example intentionally skips user creation code.
-User names are often unknown at early stages and it's much easier to create and link users to predefined roles later in production environment.
+User names are often unknown at early stages which simplifies creating and linking users to predefined roles later in a production environment.

 ![image](/Images/xaf-generate-database-updater-code-from-ui-devexpress.png)

-If this solution does not work for you, you can use the following alternative methods:
+If this solution is not suitable, you can use one of the following alternatives:

-- Save required data records from the development database to an XML file and then load this XML file in an application that uses the production database.
+- Save the data records from the development database in an XML file and then load this XML file in an application that uses the production database.

 - Transfer data using built-in RDBMS capabilities.

 For more information, see the following Support Center ticket: [Security - Best Practices for Export/Import Role Permissions at runtime (without releasing a new application version to clients)](https://supportcenter.devexpress.com/ticket/details/t951640/security-best-practices-for-export-import-role-permissions-at-runtime-without-releasing).
 Please note that this solution is applicable only if you use XPO.